 Reaching, serving and empowering older people

-Welcome to this October Faith in Later Life newsletter where we will be sharing updates and news, signposting to new resources, and highlighting opportunities for you get involved with.
-This month you will have noticed we have changed the format of our newsletter, we hope you like it- and we welcome all feedback.
+Welcome to this November Faith in Later Life newsletter where we will be sharing updates and news, signposting to new resources, and highlighting opportunities for you get involved with.
+As ever we welcome all your feedback, and hope you’re enjoying the new format for our news updates.
 Thank you for your interest and support in this vital area of ministry!

-The booklet can be purchased, or or downloaded via this link: https://faithinlaterlife.org/fill-resource/coping-with-grief-and-loss/
+The booklet can be downloaded free via this link.

-Finally, if you are praying for us and our work, below are 3 prayer points:
+Finally, if you are praying for us and our work, please continue to pray as you did last month:

-- Thank God for the gospel impact of the Daily Hope telephone line (over 300,000 calls made, totalling 4 million minutes)
+• Thank God for the gospel impact of the Daily Hope telephone line (over 300,000 calls made, totalling 4 million minutes)

 Yours in Christ,